5jjCopter/EzWifibroadcast/Configuration-options.md

 Maximum supported resolutions/FPS for V2 cam: 1280x720: 30fps, 48fps, 59.9fps.
 1640x922: 30fps, 40fps.
 1920x1080: 30fps

 Possible bitrates are dependent on wifi_bitrates and FEC settings, see below.

+### KEYFRAMERATE=
+Lower values mean faster glitch-recovery, but also lower video quality.
+With fps=48 and keyframerate=5, glitches will stay visible for around 100ms in worst case.
+Set this higher or lower according to your needs, for fast and low flying you may want a lower value to get faster gltich-recovery.
+Minimum value is 2.

+### EXTRAPARAMS=
+Set additional raspivid parameters here

+### VIDEO_WIFI_BITRATE=
+Physical WiFi Bitrate for video data stream.
+Lower bitrates yield higher RX sensitivity and thus range.
+Setting works only for Ralink cards!
+Atheros cards must be set by editing /etc/modprobe.d/ath9k_htc.conf.
+Maximum recommended video bitrates for single and duplicate tx modes: 6Mbit: 2.5Mbit, 12Mbit: 4.5Mbit, 18Mbit: 6.5Mbit, 24Mbit: 8.5Mbit, 36Mbit: 11.5Mbit (You can probably go a little higher, but test carefully, it might introduce stutter sudden latency spikes, especially on a Pi1/Pi0).
+(For alternate tx mode with 12/12/1024 max. safe video bitrate is ~8Mbit, with 12/6/1024 max. safe video bitrate is ~11Mbit)

+### OSD_WIFI_BITRATE=
+Physical WiFi Bitrate for OSD data stream.
+Keep this below the video wifi bitrate for added reliability.
+Setting works only for Ralink cards!

+### RC_SERIALPORT=
+Serialport to use on the TX Pi for the Multiwii serial protocol R/C connection.
+Set this to "/dev/serial0" for Pi onboard serial port or  "/dev/ttyUSB0" for USB-to-serial adapter

+### RC_BAUDRATE= / RC_STTY_OPTIONS=
+Leave these settings at defaults.

+### RC_WIFI_BITRATE=
+Wifi bitrate to use for RC connection.
+If using Atheros, don't forget to change the bitrate in  /etc/modprobe.d/ath9k_htc.conf also.

+### RC_TXMODE= / RC_NICS
+TX Mode and wifi cards to use for sending RC, separated by a space when using alternate or duplicate tx mode

+### DISPLAY_PROGRAM=
+- mmormota's stutter-free hello_video.bin: "hello_video.bin.30-mm" (for 30fps) or "hello_video.bin.48-mm" (for 48 and 59.9fps)
+- befinitiv's hello_video.bin: "hello_video.bin.240-befi" (for any fps, use this for higher than 59.9fps)

+### WIFI_HOTSPOT=
+Set this to "Y" to enable Wifi Hotspot.
+Default SSID is "EZ-Wifibroadcast", password is "wifibroadcast".
+See apconfig.txt for configuration.
+This will forward the received video and telemetry streams to an android device or computer connected to the RX Pi via WiFi.
+Please note, that you need atleast 120Mhz of space between the hotspot frequency and the video frequency used.

+### WIFI_HOTSPOT_NIC=
+Set to "internal" to use the interal Pi3 wifi chip or the MAC address of the USB card you want to use

+### ETHERNET_HOTSPOT=
+set this to "Y" to enable Ethernet hotspot.
+This will forward the received video and telemetry streams to another computer or other device connected to the Raspberry via Ethernet

+### VIDEO_UDP_PORT= / VIDEO_UDP_BLOCKSIZE= / OSD_UDP_PORT= / OSD_UDP_BLOCKSIZE=
+set the SOCAT UDP parameters for USB tethering, ethernet and wifi hotspot here

+### ENABLE_SCREENSHOTS=
+Set to "Y" to enable periodic screenshots every 10 seconds

+### VIDEO_TMP=
+Set to "memory" to use RAMdisk for temporary video/screenshot/telemetry storage.
+This limits recording time to ~12-14 minutes, but is the safe way.
+If you need longer recording times, use "sdcard", to use the sdcard as the temporary video storage.
+Keep in mind though, that this might introduce video stutter and/or bad blocks. **TEST CAREFULLY BEFORE USING!**

+### RELAY=
+set this to "Y" to enable wifibroadcast relay mode.
+This will forward the received video and telemetry streams to another wifibroadcast RX.
+Note!
+Currently, the RSSI display you see on the RX behind the relay is not the RSSI between aircraft and ground, but between relay and rx on the ground!

+### RELAY_NIC= / RELAY_FREQ=
+Wifi stick and frequency to use for the relay

+### RELAY_VIDEO_BLOCKS= / RELAY_VIDEO_FECS= / RELAY_VIDEO_BLOCKLENGTH=
+Video FEC settings for relay mode

+###  RELAY_OSD_BLOCKS= / RELAY_OSD_FECS= / RELAY_OSD_BLOCKLENGTH=
+Telemetry FEC settings for relay mode